JetBrains/kotlin-web-site/docs/topics/configure-build-for-eap.md

 [//]: # (title: Configure your build for EAP)

-> Are you participating in any of the Kotlin Early Access Programs?
-[Take the survey](https://surveys.jetbrains.com/s3/kotlin-eaps-survey).

 If you create new projects using the EAP version of Kotlin, you don’t need to perform any additional steps.
 The [Kotlin Plugin](install-eap-plugin.md) will do everything for you!

 You only need to configure your build manually for existing projects — projects that were created before installing the EAP version.